MichaelR-DS/Retail_Customer_Segmentation/README.md

 #Retail Customer Segmentation

+Dataset is the Online Retail Dataset and can be found [here.](https://archive.ics.uci.edu/ml/datasets/Online%20Retail)

 In this project I analysed sales data from over over 500,000 transactions from an online store.
 I perform EDA on after cleaning the data and focus on customer metrics.
 I use K-means to cluster each customer into 4 categories and make recommendations on how to retain this category in the future.

 # Dependencies